 Moody processing is a way to process an image when the light isn’t good by the standards.
-Meaning that there are no colorful skies but instead a dramatic atmosphere with to fog, rain, snow or thunderstorms.
+Meaning that there isn’t a colorful sky but instead a dramatic atmosphere with fog, rain, snow or thunderstorms.

-My idea of moody processing was born around 2013/2014 when I used to spend most of my weekends in the French Alps and photographing those areas.
-The problem, however, is that region has a lot of storms and the weather is often harsh with a completely cloudy sky.
+My idea of moody processing was born around 2013/2014 when I spent most of my weekends photographing in the French Alps.
+The problem, however, is that this region has a lot of storms and the weather is harsh with a completely cloudy sky.
 These conditions made me frustrated but at the same time, I was fascinated.

 I have a great interest in art and I’ve always been drawn towards paintings with a dark and dramatic atmosphere.
-Because of this, I started developing a series of techniques in Adobe Photoshop to achieve similar results with my images.
+That’s why I started developing a series of techniques in Adobe Photoshop to achieve similar results with my images.

-The process begins with a base image that already has a moody atmosphere from the beginning.
+The process begins with a base image that already has a moody atmosphere.
 With this image selected, I usually change its appearance by using heavy color corrections to emphasize a certain condition.
-For example, for rainy days I focus on dark blue with a bit of green.
+For example, on rainy days I focus on dark blue with a bit of green.

 When you watch a scene in the mountains during a rainy day, you can be fascinated by the subtle tones and details that are not noticeable during sunny days.
 The problem is that a standard DSLR, in my opinion, isn’t able to capture that essence with accuracy.

-At the moment, this type of processing is trending on the web and I’m happy about that but for me personally, moody processing is more than just a trend; it’s a whole different point of view.
+Dark processing this is currently trending online and I’m happy about that but for me personally, it’s more than just a trend; it’s a whole different point of view.

-Dodging and Burning are so helpful to change the look and atmosphere of an image.
-For example, this lets me be more gentle with the darkest shadows of a mountain and more aggressive in darkening the sky.
+Dodging and Burning is an extremely important technique used to change the look and atmosphere of an image.
+For example, this lets you be gentler when darkening the darkest shadows of a mountain but more aggressive in the sky.

 Let’s look at this image as an example:

-Since the grassy field was rather boring and lacked any interesting subjects, I decided to go for an extreme focus stacking.
-Imagine this scene without the flowers in the foreground, it wouldn’t be nearly as interesting.
+Since the grassy field was rather boring and lacked any interesting subjects, I decided to go extremely close to the foreground and use the focus stacking technique.
+Now, imagine this scene without the flowers in the foreground: it wouldn’t be nearly as interesting.

-The histogram is another important factor when working with moody images.
-Avoid clipping the shadows (underexposing or having the histogram hit the left edge) as we want to maintain as much information as possible in the shadows.
+Another important factor when processing moody images is the Histogram.
+You should keep a close eye on it in the field and in processing, and make sure you avoid clipping the shadows (underexposing or having the histogram hit the left edge).
+The reason is that we want to maintain as much information as possible in the shadows.

-Lastly, you also need to process the images on a calibrated monitor (this can be done with the Datacolor Spyder5Pro or Spyder5Express).
-I also recommend using the light gray display in Photoshop when processing moody images.
+I also recommend using the light gray background in Photoshop when processing moody images.
 This helps your eye to see a bit more details in the shadows so you can more accurately process the image.